Kursk (board game)

-Kursk, subtitled "History's Greatest Tank Battle, July 1943", is a board wargame published by Simulations Publications Inc. (SPI) in 1980 that simulates the 1943 Battle of Kursk during World War II.
+Kursk: History's Greatest Tank Battle, July 1943 is a board wargame published by Simulations Publications Inc. (SPI) in 1980 that simulates the 1943 Battle of Kursk during World War II.
 The game proved popular, reaching the top of SPI's Bestseller list, and was well received by critics.

 Background

 In July 1943, the German summer offensive in Russia ran into a strongly defended Russian tank army near the city of Kursk.
 Nearly 1400 tanks and assault guns were involved in what became known as the largest tank battle in history, resulting in the destruction of almost 300 tanks on each side.
 Although the Russians withdrew, the battle was the final strategic offensive that the Germans were able to launch on the Eastern Front.
 A month later, the Russians launched a counteroffensive that marked the slow German retreat back to Berlin and the end of the war.

 Description

 Kursk is a tactical wargame for two players (or two teams) that covers various aspects of the battle.
 Three scenarios are provided: